johnvey/smartthings-hd-powerview/README.md

 * 1 device handler instance for each shade
 * 1 device handler instance for each scene

+### Gen 2 hub compatibility

+Some updates have been made that makes portions of this work with a gen 2 hub.
+Further investigations are still required to confirm full compatibility.
+See the Github issue for details.

 ## SmartThings Programming Errata

 Programming these handlers was markedly cumbersome due to the poor quality of the documentation.
 Here are some tips that I wish I knew before I had started: